-Officer J.P.
-McLaughlin is the Macomb Police Department’s current D.A.R.E.
+Officer Matt Marass is the Macomb Police Department’s current D.A.R.E.
 (Drug Abuse Resistance Education) educator and S.R.O.
 (School Resource Officer).
-Officer McLaughlin began his career in Law Enforcement in 2003 and with MPD in 2007.
-Officer McLaughlin also serves as a Firearms Instructor, Patrol Investigator, and on the SRT team.
-Officer McLaughlin instructs D.A.R.E. classes at Edison School and St. Paul School.
+Officer Matt Marass began his career with MPD in 2013.
+Officer Marass also serves as one of the department’s Explorer Post Advisors, SRT team leader, and sits on the Macomb Area Crimestoppers Board.
+Officer Marass instructs D.A.R.E. classes at Edison School and St. Paul School.
 His position as S.R.O. covers all schools in School District #185.

 For more information about the D.A.R.E. program click here: D.A.R.E.